Complex projective hypersurfaces of general type: toward a conjecture of Green and Griffiths: Exact Schur Bundle Decomposition

 \subsection{Schur bundles and Pieri rule}

-Thanks to the filtration provided by the theorem on p.~\pageref{graded-sym} and to the basic cohomology inequalities reproved in Section~2, the study of the Green-Griffiths jet bundle can in principle be led back to the study of multitensored symmetric powers:
+Thanks to the filtration provided by Theorem~\ref{graded-sym} and to the basic cohomology inequalities reproved in Section~2, the study of the Green-Griffiths jet bundle can in principle be led back to the study of multitensored symmetric powers:

 of the cotangent bundle.
 But it is known since the works of Isai Schur at the turn to the 20\textsuperscript{th} century that these multitensored bundles can even be decomposed in more atomic independent bricks.